 - Water-only baby wipes.

 - Poo bags.
-I keep a roll in the kit, just so that there is a bag available for any potential messes.
+I keep a roll in the kit, just so that there is a bag readily available for any potential messes.

 - Tongue depressors (Popsicle sticks).